-This course includes site plans and subdivision development, with regards to design and installation of municipal services.
+Students develop an understanding of typical site plans and subdivision development, with regards to design and installation of municipal services.
 The main topics are land development, piping materials, sewer and water main appurtenances, and other utilities.
 Loads (both structural and hydraulic) on storm and sanitary drainage systems are reviewed.